-The Episcopal Church is one of the oldest active churches founded in America, dating to after the American War of Independence.
+The Episcopal Church is one of the oldest active churches founded in America after the American War of Independence.
 The Episcopal church was based on the Anglican order.
 However, as the colonies fought for independence and older English religious practices fell out of style, the Episcopal faith was established in 1785.

-The Episcopal flag is said to have been designed by William Baldwin, a representative of the New York Diocese at the first Episcopalian convention.
+The Episcopal church banners are said to have been designed by William Baldwin, a representative of the New York Diocese at the first Episcopalian convention.
 He created it to make it the symbol of the new Christian denomination.

 The coloration was selected as a reflection of the Episcopal denomination being founded in America and for symbolic Christian reasons.
 The white represents Jesus Christ’s purity, the red for the blood spilled in Christ’s sacrifice, and the blue for the sky and Jesus’ faithfulness.

 Baldwin, unfortunately, did not live to see his design become the main symbol of the Episcopal faith.
 It was officially adopted in 1940 after decades of widespread use.

 Flag & Pole Size Recommendations for Outdoor Display

 We carry this flag in several sizes; please see our table below for recommendations for which flagpole height to use.

 The American and Episcopalian flag can be flown on the same flagpole.
 If you choose to do this, the American flag should be above the Episcopalian one.